evgenyneu/evgenii.com/resume/index.md

 Senior .NET/C# developer, independent contractor

-* Supported and enhanced the main web site www.freehandmusic.com and two private web sites.
+* Participated in development of the main web site www.freehandmusic.com and two private web sites.
 * Developed solution to make scheduled backups of the web site, catalog and databases to a remote repository.
-* Discovered and prevented web site DoS attacks.
-Implemented a filter to block the attacks.
 * Optimized web site code and database which reduced the server load and made the response faster.